digiflydk/Digifly_web/docs/OPERATIONS-LOG.md

 # Operations Log

-This log tracks significant architectural decisions, schema changes, and important debugging outcomes for the Digifly project.
+This log tracks significant architectural decisions, schema changes, and important debugging outcomes for the Digifly Studio project.

 ---

-## 2025-11-20 — Documentation Pack (DGF-480)
+## 2025-11-20 — Documentation Pack (DGF-481)
-- **Description**: Created a full developer documentation package to reflect the current state of the Digifly application architecture, data flow, and development processes.
+- **Description**: Created a full developer documentation package to reflect the current state of the Digifly Studio application architecture, data flow, and development processes.
 This provides a single source of truth for new and existing developers.
 - **Files Affected**:
   - `/docs/README.md`
   - `/docs/architecture.md`